 What do you do when you don’t know what to do?

 You dive in.
 I dive in.
 We dive in because when those decisions come to us, we are blessed.
 Our lives evolve in a such a way that they bring us to these decisions.
 We are blessed to be receiving an opportunity to learn, grow and evolve.
 We are blessed to be following in the flow of the universe.
 We are blessed to be made a little uncomfortable.
+We are blessed to create.
 We are blessed to be humbled and brought down and challenged, which is really just an invitation for us to gather our strength and rise higher.

 What do you do when you don’t know what to do?
 You take that leap, you dive in and you will fly higher than you ever imagined possible.
 And if that decision is before you, then you are ready to reach those heights.